scrapy-plugins/scrapy-crawlera-fetch/README.md

 ### Settings

 * `CRAWLERA_FETCH_ENABLED` (type `bool`, default `False`).
-Whether or not the middleware will be enabled, i.e. requests should be downloaded using the Crawlera Fetch API
+Whether or not the middleware will be enabled, i.e. requests should be downloaded using the Crawlera Fetch API.
+The `crawlera_fetch_enabled` spider attribute takes precedence over this setting.

 * `CRAWLERA_FETCH_APIKEY` (type `str`).
 API key to be used to authenticate against the Crawlera endpoint (mandatory if enabled)